skill-forger/git-training/02. Remote and Repository/README.md

 **Types of repositories in Git:**

-- Local Repository: A repo stored on your personal computer, where you make changes before pushing them to a remote repository.
+- **Local Repository**: A repo stored on your personal computer, where you make changes before pushing them to a remote repository.

-- Remote Repository: A repo hosted on a remote server (e.g., GitHub, GitLab, Bitbucket), where the official version of the project is stored.
+- **Remote Repository**: A repo hosted on a remote server (e.g., GitHub, GitLab, Bitbucket), where the official version of the project is stored.

-## What is remote
+## What is remote repository

-A remote repository is a version of your repository hosted on a remote server.
+A remote repository is a version of your repository hosted on the internet or a network (remote server).
 It allows team members to collaborate on the same project by sharing source code.

+### Understand the analogy

+Think of a standard Google Doc vs. a Microsoft Word file on your desktop.

+- **Local Repository**: The Word file on your desktop.
+You can save changes, but no one else sees them until you email the file.

+- **Remote Repository**: The Google Doc in the cloud.
+It acts as the "central source of truth."
+Everyone syncs their changes to this single location so the whole team is looking at the same document.

+### Why do we need them?

+You can use Git entirely on your own computer, but you need a Remote Repository for three main reasons:

+- **Collaboration**: It is the meeting point for code.
+You push your code there; your teammates pull code from there.
+- **Backup**: If your laptop breaks or gets stolen, your code is safe on the remote server.
+- **Deployment**: Most modern software is "deployed" (put onto a live website/app) directly from the remote repository.

+### The big three providers

+While you can host a remote repository on your own private server, most developers use a hosting service.
+The three most popular are:

+- [GitHub](https://github.com): The most popular, home to open source.
+- [GitLab](https://about.gitlab.com): Popular for DevOps and internal corporate tools.
+- [Bitbucket](https://bitbucket.org): Often used by teams using Jira and Atlassian tools.

+### Key terminology

+1. **Origin**
+   When you clone a repository or connect a local folder to a remote one, Git automatically gives that remote the nickname `origin`.
+It is just a shorthand alias for the long URL (e.g., https://github.com/username/project.git).
+   You can name it anything (like `backup` or `production`), but `origin` is the universal standard for the primary remote.

+2. **Upstream**
+   If you "Fork" a project (copy someone else's repo to your account), the original repo is often called upstream, and your copy is called origin.

+3. **Remote Tracking Branch**
+   A read-only reference in your local `.git` folder that represents the state of the remote branch the last time you connected.
+You cannot edit this branch directly.
+It only moves when you run git fetch or git pull

 ## Setup ssh key